 Displayed on the Pneumofore booth were the UV4 H vacuum pump for water vapour suction in operation with 250 m3/h, 5,5 kW and the UV16 with 971 m3/h, 22 kW @ 50 Hz.
 Presenting the vacuum pumps gave visitors the possibility to touch, see and to better understand the benefits of the UV series like energy savings, durability, reliability, efficiency and the lowest Life Cycle Cost on the market.

-Pneumofore participated in the exhibition and conference with the and once again the Glassman show confirmed itself as being an important forum for key decision makers in the glass industry.
+Pneumofore participated in the exhibition and conference with the local partner and once again the Glassman show confirmed itself as being an important forum for key decision makers in the glass industry.
 The President and CEO of Pneumofore Eng.
 Daniel Hilfiker contributed with the presentation ‘Benefits of Vacuum in Bottle Production’ with important messages for hollow glass producers: